Wacom-Developer/personal-knowledge-library/docs/knowledge/nel/engine.md

             Text where the entities shall be tagged in.
         language_code: LocaleCode
             ISO-3166 Country Codes and ISO-639 Language Codes in the format '<language_code>_<country>', e.g., 'en_US'.
-        auth_key: Optional[str]
+        auth_key: Optional[str] (Default:= None)
-            If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored and the auth key will be used.
-        max_retries: int
+        max_retries: int (Default:= 5)
-            Maximum number of retries, if the service is not available.
+            Maximum number of retries if the service is not available.

         Returns
         -------